acquia/blt/readme/configuration-management.md

 The best way to prevent such problems is to always follow these steps when updating contributed and core modules:

-1. Start from a clean install or database sync, including config import (`blt setup` or `blt sync:refresh`).
+1. Start from a clean install or database sync, including config import (`blt setup` or `blt drupal:sync`).
 Verify that active and exported configuration are in sync by running `drush config-export` (if using core CM) or using the Features UI (if using Features).
 2. Use `composer update drupal/[module_name] --with-dependencies` to download the new module version(s).
 3. Run `drush updb` to apply any pending updates locally.
 4. Export any configuration that changed as part of the database updates or new module versions.
 If using Features, check for overridden features and export them.
 If using core CM, export all configuration (`drush config-export`) and check for any changes on disk using `git status`.